 The main controller on the PCB is AS606 from a company called Synochip.
-I don’t know how Synochip is related to the company Hangzhou Grow.
-Whatever that is, the AS606 is a microcontroller with Cordis 5+ RISC cores and has everything needed for a performance controller including a DSP.
-If you want to know more about the controller check the datasheet and good luck luck reading the Chinese 🤭
+AS606 is a microcontroller with Cordis 5+ RISC cores and has everything needed for a performance controller including a DSP.
+If you want to know more about the controller check out the datasheet.

 The fingerprint scanner has multiple registers and memory buffers to store configurations and fingerprint data.
 These are explained below.

-1. Notepad – This is a 512 bytes of the non-volatile (content is not lost when power is turned off) flash memory.
+- Notepad – This is 512 bytes of non-volatile (content is not lost when power is turned off) flash memory.
 It is logically divided into 16 pages with 32 bytes each.
 Instructions

-3. Character File Buffer – A character file is a processed high contrast image of a fingerprint.
+- Character File Buffer – A character file is a processed high-contrast image of a fingerprint.
 Two character files from two consecutive scans are combined to form a template file which is the final version of the fingerprint that is stored in the fingerprint library (not to be confused with the Arduino library.
-Fingerprint library is the memory used to store up to 1000 fingerprints).
+The Fingerprint library is the memory used to store up to 1000 fingerprints).
 The two character file buffers are

 |Name||Description||Offset (word)||Size (word)|